AlexZhukovich/AndroidUiTestingWorkshop/README.md

 ### Android emulator

-I recommend to an emulator with the following characteristics:
+I recommend to an emulator with the following parameters:
-- Pixel 6
+- Pixel 5
-- Android 11 Google APIs
+- Android 12 Google APIs (API 31)

 ## Test case execution

+### The "Shot" library
 To execute screenshot tests which uses the ["shot"](https://github.com/pedrovgs/Shot) library, we can use the following commands:
 - `./gradlew :app:debugExecuteScreenshotTests` - execute all screenshot tests
 - `./gradlew :app:debugExecuteScreenshotTests -Precord` - execute all screenshot and update screenshots

+### The "Maestro" framework

+The "Maestro" framework includes the "Maestro Studio", you can run it by executing the `maestro studio` command.

+To execute test "Maestro" test cases, you can use the `maestro test --format junit e2e-flow-test` command.